 Whatever the reason for your fear of mushrooms, overcoming it is your ticket to enjoying better health than you’ve known in years.
 The next time you’re in the supermarket, visit the produce section and take a look at the mushrooms there.

 You don’t have to touch one if you don’t want to but just look at them.
 They’re not all strange and scary-looking.
 Button mushrooms, for example, are kind of cute.
 If you’re feeling really adventurous, pick up a carton of mushrooms and add them to a stir-fry.
 Mushrooms have a rich, savory flavor that add dimension to any dish.

-Once you get used to the idea of eating mushrooms, you must learn more about their health benefits.
-Medicinal mushrooms like Reishi, Lion’s Mane, Cordyceps, Maitake, and Shiitake have been shown to boost your immune system and prevent the development of disease.
+Once you get used to the idea of eating mushrooms, you may want to learn more about their health benefits.
+Medicinal mushrooms like Reishi, Lion’s Mane, Cordyceps, Maitake, Shiitake and Trametes have been shown to boost your immune system and prevent the development of disease.

 Medicinal mushrooms are loaded with antioxidants as well as vitamins and minerals your body needs to function at its best.
 Medicinal mushrooms are called functional foods because the serve a purpose beyond simple nutrition.
 Not only do they have the potential to treat individual health problems, they may be able to better the planet as a whole.

 Paul Stamets Thinks Mushrooms Can Save the World